amiecorso/RefrigeratorSim/README.md

 more than this...).
 However, in order to keep the simulation run time below 5 minutes, the maximum achievable forecast window was only about 90 minutes into the future.

+## Summary of Results
+Using no data, the fridge simply warms and cools like a thermostat: 26.7 lbs CO2 emitted

+Using only the 1-hour accurate forecast: 21.2 lbs CO2 emitted (~21% reduction)

+Using the 1-hour forecast and an extended lookahead with historical averages: 20.1 lbs CO2 emitted (~24.5% reduction)

 ## Future improvements